Marc Papé,* Chair

 - Research and analytical capabilities

-To achieve maximum proficiency in a language, majors and minors are strongly encouraged to spend one or two full semesters in an immersion experience where the language is spoken.
-Three courses maximum (minimum three credits each) may be counted toward the major for one semester overseas.
-Four courses maximum (minimum three credits each) for two semesters, unless the department chair approves otherwise.
-Language majors who choose to study abroad must complete one advanced course in their major area on the Fisher campus after their return.
-Information on the study abroad program is available from the director of study abroad, the department chair, or the Study Abroad website.
+To achieve maximum proficiency in a language, majors must, and minors are strongly encouraged to, spend one or two full semesters in an immersion experience where the language is spoken.
+Three courses maximum (minimum three credits each) may be counted toward the major for one semester overseas, with only 6 credits of coursework applied at the 3/400 level. four courses maximum (minimum three credits each) for two semesters, unless the department chairman approves otherwise.
+Majors must complete one advanced course in their major area on the Fisher campus after returning from foreign study.
+Information on the College Foreign Study Program is available from the director of Foreign Study, department chair, or on the Foreign Study website.

 Course Sequencing and Placement

 Course numbering recognizes the importance of sequencing.
-The initial sequence (111, 112, 211, 212) must be taken in order.
-LFRN/LSPN 212 and 230 must be successfully completed before a student enters the 300 level.
+The initial sequence (101C, 102D, 103D) must be taken in order and completed before a student enters the 200 level.
+LSPN 201 must be successfully completed before taking LSPN 202.
+Two 200-level courses should normally be completed before proceeding to the 300 level.
 After successfully completing coursework at one level, a student may not take a lower-level course for credit without the permission of the department chair.
 Any special cases should be referred to the department chair.

 Credit Through Outside Examination

-College Level Proficiency Examinations (CLEP), Advanced Placement (AP) examinations, and International Baccalaureate (IB) examinations are available, and credit (not grades) is awarded by the College toward the degree and Core Requirements.
-Normally, credit will be awarded by the department for AP scores 4 and above in modern and classical languages, and for IB scores of 5 and above on the higher-level language examinations.
-Credit for foreign language courses may also be earned through the American Council on the Teaching of Foreign Languages (ACTFL).
-Please see the department chair regarding the type of test to be taken and the rating needed to earn college credit.
+College Level Proficiency Examinations (CLEP), Advanced Placement Examinations (AP), and International Baccalaureate Examinations (IB) are available, and credit (not grades) is awarded by the College toward the degree and Core Requirements.
+Advanced Placement Examinations, which include a literary portion, will be reviewed by the department as necessary to determine the awarding of credit.
+Normally, credit will be awarded by the department for AP scores 4 and above in modern languages, 3 and above in classical languages, and for IB scores of 5 and above on the higher-level language examinations.